What, in practical terms, does indigenization mean in relation to curriculum and student learning?

 - Creation of policies that support indigenization, including HR policies to support informed hiring of Indigenous staff and faculty (still in process);

-- Development and implementation of a process to build bridges between the mainstream student services and the Indigenous specialized student services.
+- Development and implementation of a process to build bridges between the mainstream services for students and the Indigenous specialized student services.

 What have been the outcomes to date – i.e. how has Indigenous student success been impacted?